 - To move the hitch head towards the rear of the truck bed, apply the brakes on the trailer.
 Then pull the truck forward.
 Ensure the locking pin is locked into place.
 Reinsert quick release pin into the roller guide plate.

 Once you have installed the 5th wheel hitch, you will want to do a pull test before you hit the road.
 Make sure the truck is stationary and put the emergency brake on.
 The trailer landing gear should still be firmly on the ground with the wheel of the trailer blocked.
 Start by releasing the emergency brake from the truck and apply the trailer brakes.
 Attempt to pull the trailer slowly forward.
 If the hitch is properly connected, the wheel blocks and trailer should not allow the truck to move forward if the hitch is properly connected.
 If it is not connected correctly, the trailer will separate from the truck.

 Get Blue Ox Super Ride

-The Super Ride Fifth Wheel Hitch from Blue Ox is easy to install and has a lightweight design.
-It has a self-locking hitch head and articulation travel making is a highly functional fifth wheel hitch.
-Visit the Blue Ox website to find the right fifth wheel hitch for your trailer and vehicle or to view the full instructions on how to install a fifth wheel hitch from Blue Ox.
+The Super Ride 5th Wheel Hitch from Blue Ox is easy to install and has a lightweight design.
+It has a self-locking hitch head and articulation travel making is a highly functional 5th wheel hitch.
+Visit the Blue Ox website to find the right 5th wheel hitch for your trailer and vehicle.